-Sheep, Pennies, and People of Disrepute
+Sheep, Pennies, and People of Disrepute (Luke 15)

 Some of you might know that there exists a satirical newspaper called The Onion.
 Like all satire, it uses irony, sarcasm, and twists on current events to shed light on everyday absurdities, politicians’ shortcomings, or to make us think about human situations that we take for granted.
 Sometimes they miss the mark, but quite few times the Onion has provided chuckles and eye-opening ironical insight.
 One article caught my eye this week with the headline, “Christ Reluctantly Enters Area Man”.
 Curious and surprised (it is a secular newspaper), I clicked and read.